 About the Course:

 There are no lectures or meeting times, live or online.
-You work at your own pace though, of course, adhering to due dates for assignments.
+You work at your own pace though, of course, you need to adhere to due dates for assignments.
+Let me know if an assignment will be late.

-This course uses a strategies approach by which you can begin with a topic about which you know little and proceed through a series of steps to to learn the strategies of effective and efficient research, from an initial research question/thesis to a completed outline and bibliography.
+This course uses a strategies approach by which you begin with two topics and proceed through a series of steps to to learn the strategies of effective and efficient research, from an initial research question/thesis to a completed outline and bibliography for each topic.
 There is an extensive introduction to research databases.
 The "research" in Research Strategies is informational research which is done in preparation for research papers and literature reviews, rather than field or experimental research such as that found in the social sciences and sciences.

 Throughout the course, process is more important than product.
 In this information age, the ability to navigate through data without getting lost is worth more than gold.
 The training provided here will help you to develop a set of strategies which are applicable to any kind of informational research.
 Process (strategy-building) is more important than product.